guardian/recommendations/client-side.md

 ## Coding style

-- Have an .editorconfig file in your repo.
+- Have an [.editorconfig](http://editorconfig.org/) file in your repo.
 - Automate linting as part of your test phase (e.g. jshint, eslint, csslint).
 - Don’t enforce coding styles in pull requests.
-Add linting dot files (.jshintrc etc) to your project instead.
+Add linting dot files (e.g. .jshintrc) to your project instead.

 ## Dependencies